wiseleyb/recipe-files/md/caesar-dressing.md

 sure they're covered in oil, store in fridge.
 Before re-using pull from fridge for around an hour to allow to come to room temp... oil tends to congeal in the fridge.

+Serving: Keep things COLD.
+Mix in a chilled bowl, by hand.
+Don't overdress.
+Serve on a chilled plate.
+Togarashi (Japanese hot-pepper blend) goes great as a finishing dust.
+Serve whole leaves... let the eater cut things up... keeps lettuce crisper.